cwr10010/st3-config/README.md

 2. quit Sublime
 3. cd into your sublime application directory (the exact path depends on the OS you use, find it out for yourself)
 4. `git init`
-5. `git remote set-url origin http://github.com/karolyi/st3-config`
+5. `git remote add origin http://github.com/karolyi/st3-config`
 6. `git pull`
 7. Restart Sublime, and let Package Manager install the packages for your newly installed configuration
 8. ???